ub-lucami/Secure-MQTT-Docker/README.md

 # Certificate locations

-LetsEncrypt certificates have to be located in the `./certs` directory.
+LetsEncrypt certificates have to be located in the `../certs` directory (parent of main code folder).
 Possible modifications have to be addressed in `docker-compose.yml` accordingly.

 # Generate Passwords File